-Formally known as Kingston Upon Hull, Hull is a city in Yorkshire with an economy that revolves around wine trading, wool, fishing, and whaling.
-In 2017, Hull was awarded as the UK City of Culture, which gave the town a massive boost of confidence.
+Formally known as Kingston Upon Hull, Hull is a city in Yorkshire with an economy tied into its sea-side location.
+In 2017, Hull was awarded as the UK City of Culture, which gave the area a massive boost of confidence.
 The redevelopment of its waterfront and Old Town has sparked cultural flowering, especially at the Fruit market district in Humber Street where derelict buildings have been reclaimed and converted into artist studios, bars, and cafes.

-The Hull Paragon interchange is located within the city centre of Hull and provides easy access between the coach, rail, and local bus services.
-There are various intercity train services to Hull every day coming from London Kings Cross station.
+The Hull Paragon interchange is located within the city centre of Hull and provides easy access between the coach, trains, and local bus services.
+There are various intercity trains to Hull every day coming from London Kings Cross station (served by London North Eastern Railway).
 If you’re coming from Sheffield station, you can take the hourly fast services of the Northern Rail via Doncaster.
-A local rail service coming from the York railway station is also available, with connections from the North.
+A local service coming from the York railway station also runs regularly, with trains from the North.

 Check out the Queen Victoria Square, which lies in the centre of Hull, featuring wide shopping streets lined with art galleries and museums, such as the Ferens Art Gallery and the Maritime Museum.
 The magnificent Queens Gardens is also worth checking out.
 Built above the old Queens dock, the gardens opened in 1930 and features fascinating flowerbeds with a large seating area.

 Tip 5: Buying Together Saves